osilander/bacterial-genomics-intro/introduction.rst

 ============

 This is an introductory tutorial for learning genomics mostly on the Linux command-line.
-Should you need to refresh your knowledge about either Linux or the command-line, have a look `here <http://linux.sschmeier.com/>`__.

 In this tutorial you will learn how to analyse next-generation sequencing (NGS) data.
-The data you will be using is actual research data.
-The experiment follows a similar strategy as in what is called an "experimental evolution" experiment [KAWECKI2012]_, [ZEYL2006]_.
-The final aim is to identify the genome variations in evolved lines of wild yeast that can explain the observed biological phenotype.
+The data you will be using is actual research data from an "experimental evolution" experiment [KAWECKI2012]_, [ELENA2003]_.
+The aim of the tutorial is to identify the genome changes in experimentally evolved lines of wild bacteria that can explain the observed biological phenotype.

 The experiment
 ------------